hbokh/icinga-dashboard/README.md

 ## Status

+Not actively "developed".\
-Currently not actively "developed".
-We started using [Nagdash](https://github.com/lozzd/Nagdash) instead, which enables us to monitor multiple Nagios / Icinga instances in one dashboard through API-calls.
+Started using [Nagdash](https://github.com/lozzd/Nagdash) instead, which enables us to monitor multiple Nagios / Icinga instances in one dashboard through API-calls.

 ## Origin